JustenRickert/justenrickert-old-user-page/_posts/2017-06-07-industry-technologies.md

 interests of the commercial world do.
 Before starting to read daily about WordPress, Drupal, and other content management systems, I read about programming languages used for data manipulation.
 Alas now I change my ways such that more people might come to see me some day.
-I propose two things necessary for fulfilling this task: _buzzword_ and _advertise_.
+I propose two words necessary for fulfilling this task: _buzzword_ and _advertise_.

 The Current Task